Chucksef/Wage/README.md

 ## Current TODO List

-  * Bugs2
-    * Fix persistent tag buttons problem

   * Art and Animations
-    * Piggy needs tail
-    * Piggy should oink on
+    * Piggy should oink on occasion
+    * Piggy should "speak" tutorial
     * Main Logo